mwpenny/portal64-still-alive/documentation/levels/cutscenes/q_sound.md

 played in its entirety before moving on to the next one queued on a first in, first out basis.

-A maximum of 25 sounds can be queued for each channel.
+A maximum of 25 sounds can be queued across all channels.
 Any queued while at the limit will be ignored.